nitnetwork/NIT-Documentation/White Paper v 1.0.md

 internet is accessible to everyone anywhere thanks to ubiquity user search is more useful and convenient with semantic web

-Our mission is to make web3 technologies understandable, convenient and accessible
+__Our mission is to make web3 technologies understandable, convenient and accessible__

 ---

-Table of Contents
+__Table of Contents__

-Abstract
-Intro
+1.Abstract
+2.Intro
-Market overview and NfX
+3.Market overview and NfX
-Roadmap
-Technology
-Economy
-Team
+4.Roadmap
+5.Technology
+6.Economy
+7.Team
-To the future  . . .
+8.To the future  . . .

+---

-Intro
+## Intro

-NIT is an international open-source community whose members and the public work together to propose solutions to problems such as complexity of search and use, lack of information, and technical interoperability of new web3 technologies.
+__NIT__ is an international open-source community whose members and the public work together to propose solutions to problems such as complexity of search and use, lack of information, and technical interoperability of new web3 technologies.

 Over the years, many models have been created to make the blockchain ecosystem more useful, such as layer 2, naming and aggregation systems.
 We are working to make these systems function as efficiently as possible.